Tanya Orellana, a first-generation American of Hispanic descent, grew up in a single-parent household.

-Through her classes and rotations, Tanya says she has met patients from around the globe.
-And she is able to converse with those who speak Spanish, “connecting with them on a more intimate level.”
+On rotations, Tanya meets patients from around the globe.
+She converses with those who speak Spanish, “connecting with them on a more intimate level,” she says.

 “I chose UB not only because of the opportunities the school would provide me, but also because I could contribute and add to the diversity of medical professionals,” she says.